-Sorry, rentals DO NOT come with A/C, TV, radio, video/DVD, cable, laundry, or linens (can be supplied for additional fee).
+Sorry, most rentals DO NOT come with A/C, TV, radio, video/DVD, cable, laundry, or linens (can be supplied for additional fee).

 Additional Fees: $10 per person per night over cabin occupancy max; $10 per dog per night (no other pets permitted) or $50 per week

 The Strawbale House – Weekly rate: $1000

 An exquisite natural building designed and built by Hartwick students enrolled in the Architecture of the Sacred course.
 Bathroom, meditation room, bedroom/loft, kitchen.
 Porches overlook the grounds in one of the most attractive sites at Pine Lake.
 Outdoor earthen bread oven and fireplace.
 Natural, local white pine floors and ceiling, natural plaster interior walls.
 2nd floor sleeping loft includes 1 full sized bed and 1 single XL bed; 1st floor meditation room has 1 full sized bed.
 Sleeps 3-5.
 Parking available in driveway by the cabin.

 The Cob House – Weekly rate: $800

-Our newest cabin, finished in early September 2010.
+Our newest cabin, and only cabin with air conditioning!
 Cob is a mixture of sand, clay, and straw.
 This earthen home has two sleeping nooks (not full bedrooms) each with a full sized mattress, ten-foot ceilings, an open living area, and is built of largely of local and salvaged materials.
 New mini air exchanger provides heat and air conditioning at the touch of a button!
 It’s a one-of-a-kind structure built by students and alumni.
 Sleeps 2-4.
 Parking available in driveway by the cabin.